Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Identify your primary concern

-Write your one-sentence concern.
+Draft your one-sentence concern.
 Example: 'I have anxiety that is affecting my work performance and I am having trouble sleeping.'

 2